How to Create a Dating App: 7 Steps to Fit Any Design

-Dating apps have changed the way we meet people.
-From Hornet to Nice People, we’re proud to power some of the world’s best dating applications.
+Dating apps have changed the way we meet people and we’re proud to power some of the world’s best dating applications.

 Obviously, users will expect a safe log in method to protect their personal data and account information.
-Some apps (like Tinder) use information from Facebook for an easier login method.
+Some dating apps (like Tinder) use information from Facebook (using an API) for an easier login method.

-You can get creative here, make it your own and include what information you think your users will find most interesting.
+You can get creative here with your dating app design, make it your own and include what information you think your users will find most interesting.
 Generally, this includes a name, pictures, and interests.

 Ideally, most users would like to be able to find matches in areas that are close to them.
-We’ll get a little deeper into this topic later in the article.
+We’ll get a little deeper into how to develop this dating app feature later in the article.

 Users can find fellow users by a variety of criteria.
 Some common options include location, interests, age, and gender.